 • Sesame Seeds for garnish

-3. Heat a saucepan over medium high heat and add all of the sauce ingredients, minus the cold water and cornstarch.
-Bring to a boil then reduce to simmer; whisking frequently.
+- Heat a saucepan over medium-high heat and add all of the sauce ingredients, minus the cold water and cornstarch.
+Bring to a boil then cover and reduce to simmer; whisking frequently.

-4. In a large skillet or dutch over medium high heat, add oil and allow to get hot (until a tiny drop of water sizzles and evaporates).
+- In a large skillet or dutch over medium-high heat, add oil and allow to get hot.
 While it’s heating, remove the chicken from the bag and coat with egg then flour.
 You can leave the chicken in the flour until it gets tacky to help the coating stick.

-5. Fry the chicken pieces in batches until the internal temperature reaches 165°F then place on paper towel lined plate to drain excess oil.
+- Fry the chicken pieces in batches until the internal temperature reaches 165°F, about 5 minutes, then place on paper towel lined plate to drain excess oil.